daveprowse/linux-net/README.md

 ---

-This is the repository for the *Linux Networking Basics & Beyond* video course.
+This is the repository for the *[Linux Networking Basics & Beyond](https://learning.oreilly.com/course/linux-networking/9780138358051/)* video course.

-## *Note: This video course has not been released yet!
-Link to course coming soon...*

 > **Important!**: Make sure that you have at least two Linux systems (or virtual machines) ready to go!
 For details, see the [Lab Setup](lab-setup/lab-setup.md) document.